AgroCoT: A Chain-of-Thought Benchmark for Evaluating Reasoning in Vision-Language Models for Agriculture: More Experimental Results

-\cref{tab:app_bertscore} illustrates the reasoning capabilities of the models from the perspective of semantic similarity in their reasoning text, complementing the BERTScore scores presented in the main text.
+Table~\ref{tab:app_bertscore} illustrates the reasoning capabilities of the models from the perspective of semantic similarity in their reasoning text.
 As it directly measures the semantic alignment between the generated reasoning and the reference, BERTScore provides insight into how well the model captures the underlying meaning, even when the specific wording may differ.
 GPT-4.1 shows strong precision and recall across multiple tasks, reflecting its ability to generate reasoning chains that are both semantically aligned with the reference and provide a detailed analysis.
 Claude-Sonnet-4.5 has highest recall in OD and EM with greater depth of reasoning ability.
 In open-source models, Llama-4-Scout-17B-16E-Instruct has the highest recall and InternVL2-26B has the highest precision.

-\subsection{Performance at the second-level dimensions}
+\subsection{Performance at the Second-level Dimensions}

-\cref{tab:acc_sub} presents the performance of various VLMs across multiple second-level tasks in agricultural scenarios.
+Table~\ref{tab:acc_sub} presents the performance of various VLMs across multiple second-level tasks in agricultural scenarios.
 Among the proprietary models, GPT-5 achieves highest accuracy in SU and DM of first-level dimensions, demonstrating strong performance in tasks requiring fine-grained analysis.
 Gemini-2.5-pro also performs well, especially in AM and MD, demonstrating a wealth of agricultural management and decision-making knowledge.
 Among open-source models, InternVL3 series, Llama-4-Scout-17B-16E-Instruct and LLaVA-NeXT-7B-Mistral stand out, with InternVL3-38B excelling in multiple dimensions like OC and PM, while LLaVA-NeXT-7B-Mistral performs well in RC.
 TinyLLaVA-1.5B show lower accuracy, especially in tasks like SR and PR, suggesting that smaller models may struggle with more complex tasks.
 The overall trends indicate that proprietary models tend to perform better across multiple second-level tasks, particularly in tasks requiring complex spatial analysis, such as BA, AE and SR.